Wilsven/healthcare-chatbot/README.md

 ### (Optional) Word Cloud <a id="word-cloud"></a>

-The word cloud below simply visualises the prevalent terms among all the queries.
+The word cloud below simply visualises the prevalent terms across all the queries.

 ![image](data/08_reporting/wordcloud.png)